Shawnee: 18th century

-Ever since the Beaver Wars, the Haudenosaunee Confederacy had claimed the Ohio Country as their hunting ground by right of conquest, and treated the Shawnee and Lenape who resettled there as dependent tribes.
-Some independent Iroquois bands from various tribes also migrated westward, where they became known in Ohio as the Mingo.
-These three tribes—the Shawnee, the Delaware (Lenape), and the Mingo—became closely associated with one another, despite the differences in their languages.
-The first two spoke Algonquian languages and the third an Iroquoian language.
+Since the Beaver Wars, the Haudenosaunee Confederacy claimed the Ohio Country as a hunting ground by right of conquest and treated the Shawnee and Lenape who resettled there as dependent tribes.
+Independent Iroquois bands from various nations also migrated westward and became known in Ohio as the Mingo.
+These three peoples—the Shawnee, the Delaware (Lenape), and the Mingo—developed close associations despite linguistic differences: the first two spoke Algonquian languages, while the third spoke an Iroquoian language.

-After taking part in the first phase of the French and Indian War (also known as "Braddock's War") as allies of the French, the Shawnee switched sides in 1758.
-They made formal peace with the British colonies at the Treaty of Easton, which recognized the Allegheny Ridge (the Eastern Divide) as their mutual border.
-This peace lasted only until Pontiac's War erupted in 1763, following Britain's defeat of France and takeover of its territory east of the Mississippi River in North America.
-Later that year, the Crown issued the Proclamation of 1763, legally confirming the 1758 border as the limits of British colonization.
-They reserved the land beyond for Native Americans.
-But the Crown had difficulty enforcing the boundary, as Anglo-European colonists continued to move westward.
+After participating in the opening phase of the French and Indian War (also known as "Braddock's War") as allies of the French, the Shawnee shifted their alliance in 1758 and made formal peace with the British colonies at the Treaty of Easton.
+This treaty recognized the Allegheny Ridge (the Eastern Divide) as a mutual boundary.
+The peace proved short-lived.
+In 1763, following Britain's defeat of France and assumption of its North American territories east of the Mississippi River, Pontiac's War erupted.
+Later that year, the Crown issued the Proclamation of 1763, legally reaffirming the 1758 boundary as the western limit of British settlement and reserving lands beyond it for Native Americans.
+The Crown, however, struggled to enforce the boundary as Anglo-European settlers continued to move westward.

-The Treaty of Fort Stanwix in 1768 extended the colonial boundary to the west, giving British colonists a claim to lands in what are now the states of West Virginia and Kentucky.
-The Shawnee did not agree to this treaty: it was negotiated between British officials and the Haudenosaunee Confederacy, who claimed sovereignty over the land.
-While they predominated, the Shawnee and other Native American tribes also hunted there.
-After the Stanwix treaty, Anglo-Americans began pouring into the Ohio River Valley for settlement, frequently traveling by boats and barges along the Ohio River.
-Violent incidents between settlers and Indians escalated into Lord Dunmore's War in 1774.
-British diplomats managed to isolate the Shawnee during the conflict: the Iroquois and the Lenape stayed neutral.
-The Shawnee faced the British colony of Virginia with only a few Mingo allies.
+The Treaty of Fort Stanwix extended the colonial boundary westward, granting British colonists claims to lands in what are now West Virginia and Kentucky.
+The Shawnee did not consent to this agreement, which had been negotiated between British officials and the Haudenosaunee Confederacy, who asserted sovereignty over the territory.
+Although the Shawnee and other Native American tribes predominated in the region, they also used it as shared hunting grounds.
+Following the Stanwix treaty, Anglo-American settlement in the Ohio River Valley accelerated, often by boat along the Ohio River.
+Rising violence between settlers and Native Americans culminated in Lord Dunmore's War in 1774.
+British diplomats succeeded in isolating the Shawnee during the conflict, as the Iroquois and Lenape remained neutral.
+The Shawnee confronted the Virginia colony with only limited support from Mingo allies.
 Lord Dunmore, royal governor of Virginia, launched a two-pronged invasion into the Ohio Country.
-The Shawnee chief Cornstalk attacked one wing but fought to a draw in the only major battle of the war, the Battle of Point Pleasant.
-In the Treaty of Camp Charlotte ending the war (1774), Cornstalk and the Shawnee were compelled by the British to recognize the Ohio River as their southern border, which had been established by the Fort Stanwix treaty.
-By this treaty, the Shawnee ceded all claims to the "hunting grounds" of West Virginia and Kentucky south of the Ohio River.
-But many other Shawnee leaders refused to recognize this boundary.
-The Shawnee and most other tribes were highly decentralized, and bands and towns typically made their own decisions about alliances.
+Shawnee chief Cornstalk engaged one wing of the invasion and fought to a draw in the war's only major battle, the Battle of Point Pleasant.
+Under the Treaty of Camp Charlotte, which ended the war in 1774, Cornstalk and the Shawnee were compelled to recognize the Ohio River as their southern boundary, as previously established by the Fort Stanwix treaty.
+By this agreement, the Shawnee relinquished claims to hunting grounds in present-day West Virginia and Kentucky south of the Ohio River.
+Many Shawnee leaders, however, refused to recognize this boundary.
+Shawnee society, like that of many Native nations, was highly decentralized, and individual bands and towns typically made independent decisions regarding alliances.